Like the Five Olympic Rings from which they draw their color and inspiration,

 headpieces, you can see the five elements of nature -- the sea, forest, fire,

-earth and sky -- all stylistic rendered in ways that represent the deep
+earth and sky -- all stylistically rendered in ways that represent the deep

 traditional influences of Chinese folk art and ornamentation.